MicrosoftDocs/Edge-Enterprise/edgeenterprise/edge-ie-mode-sitelist.md

 ## Prepare your site list

-If you already have an Enterprise Mode site list for IE11 or Microsoft Edge Legacy, you can re-use it to configure IE mode.
+If you already have an Enterprise Mode site list for IE11 or Microsoft Edge Legacy, you can reuse it to configure IE mode.

-If you do not have a site list, you can use the [Enterprise Site Dicovery tool](https://docs.microsoft.com/deployedge/edge-ie-mode-site-discovery) to populate your site list.
+However, if you don't have a site list, you can use the [Enterprise Site Discovery tool](https://docs.microsoft.com/deployedge/edge-ie-mode-site-discovery) to populate your site list.

 ## Configure neutral sites